jamesgrams/guystation/README.md

 * Citra maps buttons with respect to individual controller types, so you'll need separate control profiles for each control (and the vitual controller through screencast).
 * Dolphin does something similar where it keeps track of controllers by controller type.
 * PCSX2 does not recognize the virtual controller.
 * Citra and Mupen64 flicker when hiding the screenshare message.
 As such, the message is not hidden when these emulators are in use and screenshare is started.
+It is made transparent, and click event are ignored on it.

 ## Credits and Special Thanks
 * Game Boy Advance and DS Lite icons: [David Pérez](https://thenounproject.com/david730/)